jjaine/alko-similar/README.md

 # Alko similar recommender

+The app recommends similar products from the Alko catalogue.

 Running at [alko-similar.dy.fi](https://alko-similar.dy.fi).

 Made as the project for the Fullstack Open course.
 Log of hours used in [hours.md](hours.md).